martinlarsalbert/microteaching/README.md

 4. How will I know if they have [understood](docs/understood.md) what I have taught?

 The lesson can be a section of a lecture, tutorial, lab introduction or similar.
 Please note that you don't need to give a presentation, but could also focus on leading your peers in an exercise.
 What you do is up to you.
 However, section is a key word here, as we don’t want you to try to compress a longer lesson into 15 minutes, but that you plan something that you can realistically do within the given time.
 15 minutes is not a long time!

+## Active learning techniques:
+* 5 min socializing prior to lecture (so that the students get to know each other)
+* Ask questions continuesly not just at the very end (this calls for presentations also?)